-The company describes their meal plan as more of a “lifestyle plan” and with Sakara you can sign up for 5 different meal programs, including “Best Body Challenge,” “Detox,” “Brides,” “10-Day Reset,” and the “Signature Program.”
+The company describes their vegan meal plan as more of a “lifestyle plan” and with Sakara you can sign up for 5 different meal programs, including “Best Body Challenge,” “Detox,” “Brides,” “10-Day Reset,” and the “Signature Program.”

 The prices can be steep though—with the Signature program, if you sign up for the 5-day plan, it costs $420 per week.
 The 20-day “Brides” plan—which comes with breakfast, lunch, dinner, detox tea, and a choice of functional supplements—for $1,680.

 If it’s within your budget though, you can really do a lot with Sakara.

 The Top Meal Kit Companies That Offer Tons of Vegan Options

 1. Sun Basket

 Vegan meal plans available